AmyOShea/MS3-Cocktail-Hour/TESTING.md

 I checked the CSS file using [W3C CSS Markup Validation Service](https://jigsaw.w3.org/css-validator/)

-Unfortunatly, it returned 3 errors:
+Unfortunately, it returned 3 errors:

 ![css validator results](static/images/README/validator-css.PNG)

 All the errors were in relation to the ```backdrop-filter: blur``` property that it claims doesn't exist.
-However, accouring to [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter) this is a valid property.
+However, according to [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter) this is a valid property.

-There are some compatibilty issues with Firefox which I've documented in the [manual testing section](#manually-testing-functionality).
+There are some compatbilty issues with Firefox which I've documented in the [manual testing section](#manually-testing-functionality).

 Other than that, any other warnings were related to the vendor prefixes.